18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 To make all this information slightly easier to understand, here is a quick example of a bet on a football match.

-If you were backing Chelsea and Arsenal to draw 2-2 in their Premier League match, you might see the odds of that outcome at 13.0 (decimal) or 12/1 (fractional)
+If you were backing Liverpool to beat Spurs to draw 3-1 in their Premier League match, you might see the odds of that outcome at 13.0 (decimal) or 12/1 (fractional)

 You can immediately work out how much your potential winnings would be if your stake was £10: